DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello :script that sets the mode of the file hello to be the same as olleh's mode

-chmod ugo+X ./* :script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+chmod -R+X. :script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users